 by Sasha Alyson

-• UNESCO took funding from Nokia, the tech company, to publish a report claiming that mobile phones promote literacy – although UNESCO’s study did not actually address that question, and did not find evidence to support its claim.
+• UNESCO accepted funding from Nokia, the tech company, then announced that mobile phones promote literacy – although the study conducted by UNESCO did not actually address that question, and did not find evidence to support such a claim.

 • The U.S. Navy released a photo which sailors giving books to students in Nigeria.
 It looks helpful, in the picture!
 But actually, the books were leftover Florida test preparation manuals that nobody wanted.

-• Aid agencies must get permission from the local government wherever they wish to carry out a program – and local officials use this leverage to demand thinly-disguised bribes.
+• NGOs must get government permission wherever they wish to carry out a program – and local officials use this leverage to demand thinly-disguised bribes.
 UNICEF gave vehicles to government offices in Zimbabwe and Zambia to “help education.”
 The government can ignore its citizenry; this is far more lucrative.

 In each case, it’s hard not to wonder: What were these people thinking?
 Did Navy officials actually believe that Florida test prep manuals were what Nigerian students needed?
 Did UNICEF staff not understand they were encouraging and rewarding government corruption?

 The answer, I suspect, is that they were trying hard not to think about it at all.
 They were simply going with the flow, staying in the boss’s good graces, in a process known as groupthink.

 Despite its bad rap, groupthink is an unavoidable part of life.
 We cannot conduct fresh research about every decision we face.
 Following the crowd is usually the safest course – even when the others are wrong.
 Make the same mistake as everybody else and who can really blame you?
 If you’re a giant corporation, you’re probably in line for a government bail-out.
 If you were the outlier, you’ll hang.